-Once we’ve established the main lifts for a lifter (typically the squat, press, bench press, and deadlift), hen training proceeds mostly through quantitative changes: we try to make the main lifts gradually heavier, building a broad base of general strength.
-Eventually, training becomes more individualized, and we have to make qualitative changes, changing (slightly) the nature of the training stress, using tools that might not fit our criteria as well as the main lifts but that continue to provide some clear benefit to our strength development.
+Once we’ve established the main lifts for a lifter (typically the squat, press, bench press, and deadlift), then training proceeds mostly through quantitative changes.
+We try to make the main lifts progressively heavier, building a broad base of general strength.
+Eventually, training becomes more individualized, and we have to make qualitative changes.
+We can change the nature of the training stress slightly, using tools that might not fit our criteria as well as the main lifts but that continue to provide some clear benefit to our strength development.

 For general strength, “sumo or conventional?” is the wrong question.
 The right question is, “when is it appropriate to use sumo deadlifts?”

 What is a Sumo Deadlift?

 A sumo deadlift is any deadlift in which foot placement is set wider than the conventional deadlift, allowing a narrow grip, hands placed inside of the legs and feet.
 Wide feet and a narrow grip result in a shorter vertical range of motion for the lift and less movement around the hip and knee joints.
 Less work against gravity requires less overall energy output to complete the lift.

 Viewed from the side, the sumo setup brings the lifter’s hips closer to the barbell at the start of the movement.
 This shifts much of the work of the sumo deadlift away from the hamstrings and places it on the knee extensors, the adductors, and the glutes.
 Less muscle mass involved in the lift seems like it should make the lift more difficult, resulting in less weight lifted.
 But, because the shorter ROM is seen as less movement around the joints, for some lifters, the tradeoff—less muscle mass for different pulling mechanics—is advantageous.